Loki1204/LifeSnaps/README.md

-LifeSnaps - This is a basic social media application.
+LifeSnaps - This is a basic social media application.<br>
 App demo - https://lifesnaps.netlify.app/